SQream/sqream_docs/guides/client_drivers/python/index.rst

 If all went well, you are now ready to build an application using the SQream DB Python connector!

-If any connection error appears, verify that you have access to a running SQream DB instance and that the connection parameters are correct.
+If any connection error appears, verify that you have access to a running SQream DB and that the connection parameters are correct.